This is your guide to the new WordPress Gutenberg editor. It’s about to replace the current text editor that you use to write your posts and pages.

 WordPress has big plans and dreams for Gutenberg.

-According to Matt Mullenweg, founder and CEO of Automattic, Gutenberg is “WordPress’ next big thing, the thing that helps us deal with our challenges and opportunities.
+According to Matt Mullenweg, founder and CEO of Automattic, Gutenberg is “WordPress’ next big thing.
+It’s the thing that helps us deal with our challenges and opportunities.
 The thing that changes the world”.

 Gutenberg opens up WordPress to an entirely new set of people for whom WordPress was too complex and hard to set up before.
 Fewer people will abandon their sites because it was too hard to make things look the way they wanted.
 Users will finally be able to build the sites they see in their imaginations.
 They’ll be able to do things on mobile they’ve never been able to before.
 They’ll never have to see a shortcode again.
 Text pasted from Word will get cleaned up and converted to blocks automatically and instantly.

-In the long-term, the idea with Gutenberg is not just to overhaul the way we create posts and pages, but also to unify and encompass everything about the site building process including themes and plugins.
+In the long-term, the idea with Gutenberg is not just to overhaul the way we create posts and pages.
+It will unify and encompass everything about the site building process including themes and plugins.

 Here’s what Matt said in the Gutenberg announcement post in January 2017: